bnemeton/flamecant/README.md

 - implement arrow key controls (with diagonals, somehow)
 - implement cursor/selector and/or mouse controls for menus
 - set up mouse tooltips for checking what something visible on the map is
+- add an actually fun lore intro to the start screen
+- maybe ascii art for the start screen

 ### long term
 - set up the framework for generating and loading zones of levels